 Studies have shown that physical activity can help on some levels.
 Aerobic exercises like walking, cycling, and swimming are ideal for improving cardiovascular health, reducing cholesterol levels and regulating fat reserves.

 This isn’t a green light to go off and run a marathon.
-Instead, your doctor will-will work with HIV patients to created a schedule of activity to help improve physical fitness levels without going overboard.
+Instead, your doctor will-will work with HIV patients to create a schedule of activity to help improve physical fitness levels without going overboard.
 This will start with short walks of no more than 10 minutes.

 Eventually, this can reach 30 minutes 3 times a week.
 Any attempt to stay fit and strong during this illness is of benefit to patients.
 This is an autoimmune disorder with grave consequences, so any attempt to counter that is advisable.